A struggle for democracy!

 VICES NOT VIRTUES

-notions of the egoistic, self interested, independent individual have become the basis upon which capitalist societies have built
+egoistic, self interested, independent individual have become the basis upon which capitalist societies have built their economic

-their economic prosperity.
-The obsession with the rights of the individual to exploit others and enrich themselves has been
+prosperity.
+The obsession with the rights of the individual to exploit others and enrich themselves has been supported by

-supported by philosophy.
-The critical discourses of Descartes, leading, in later centuries, to the philosophies and
+philosophy.
+The critical discourses of Descartes, leading, in later centuries, to the philosophies and epistemologies and

-epistemologies and psychologies of self -ishness as expressed in rationalism, individualism, existentialism, and post-modernism,
+psychologies of self -ishness as expressed in rationalism, individualism, existentialism, and post-modernism, as well as

 In societies in which there are ‘elites’, it is not surprising that ‘I’ can feel free to pursue my own interests without any regard for